discord-php/DiscordPHP/README.md

 For testing and stability it would be greatly appreciated if you were able to add our test bot to your server.
 We don't store any data - the bot simply idles and does not interact with anyone and is used to test stability with large numbers of guilds.
 You can invite the bot [here.](https://discord.com/oauth2/authorize?client_id=157746770539970560&scope=bot)

-## CacheInterface experimental branch
+## CacheInterface experimental
-> Warning: This branch is in development and is experimental, do not use this in production!
+> Warning: This branch contains an experimental feature, do not use this in production!
 Create issues or join our Discord for feedback and discussions.

 DiscordPHP caching is powered by [react/cache](https://github.com/reactphp/cache).
 The Interface can be retrieved by accessing `$discord->cache` or in any repositories `$repository->cache`, e.g.